ssmichael1/astrokit/README.md

 ## **Validation**

-The <tt>tests</tt> directory includes tests of included alogirhtms.
+The <tt>tests</tt> directory includes tests of included algorhithms.
 These include:

 * Code for importing test TLEs from "official" Vallado distribution of C++ sgp4 implementation, and comparing computed positions and velocities against "official" test vectors
 * Implementation of various examples from the above reference literature for solar system ephemerides & time conversion